-The SSA does recognize and pay disability benefits for all of the above diseases, depending on their severity.
+Social Security does recognize and pay disability benefits for all of the above conditions, depending on their severity.
 And if you have multiple impairments, their combined effect can sometimes be enough to qualify for disability.